Qencode With Wasabi

 • Secret Access key

-Note: This config example discusses the use of Wasabi's us-east-1 storage region.
-To use other Wasabi storage regions, please use the appropriate Wasabi service URL as described in this article.
+Note: This configuration example discusses the use of Wasabi's us-east-1 storage region.
+To use other Wasabi storage regions, use the appropriate Wasabi service URL as described in Service URLs for Wasabi's Storage Regions.

 2. In the "Select Output Format" section, select the required settings for codec, output format etc. Provide the output path for the transcoded file.
 Per the example below, the transcoded video file will be saved in the bucket qencodetest and the name of the file will be installvideocoding.mp4.

-1. Provide other config details if needed and click "Start transcoding".
+1. Provide other config details if needed and click "Launch transcoding".
 The JSON script used to run this job is also displayed on the screen.

 1. The Transcoding Request Builder page displays various stages of the job.